-About 10 years ago I had to call 911 because I couldn’t breathe.
+About 10 years ago, I had to call 911 because I couldn’t breathe.
 I was put on a ventilator and in an induced coma.
 They thought it was an allergic reaction, but it was my lungs.
 I had a new grandbaby that was only 15 days old when that happened.
-To think of all I almost missed.
+It scares me to think of all I almost missed.

-Five years ago, on a trip to Hawaii, I realized I was really struggling with all the walking.
-It wasn’t too long after that just walking to the car had me winded.
+Then about five years ago, on a trip to Hawaii, I realized I was really struggling with all the walking.
+It wasn’t too long after that trip that just walking to the car had me winded.
 About four years ago they put me on oxygen.
 I was a “closet user.”
 When everyone else took a lunch break, I’d go in the car and drive around to use my oxygen where no one could see.
-I didn’t even want to tell my kids!
+I didn’t even want to tell my kids.

 Life After Zephyr Valves:

-Since having the valves, I feel wonderful and I am happy to be back on the go.
-In December, just two months after my valves, I was able to walk up and down an entire street without oxygen to look at the Christmas lights with my grandkids.
-I still have the oxygen in the car, but I don’t need it.
+Since having the valves, I feel wonderful, and I am happy to be back on the go.
+Just two months after my valves, I was able to walk up and down an entire street without oxygen to look at the Christmas lights with my grandkids.
+I still have the oxygen in the car, but I don’t need it very often.
 I know I am not cured, and I am still cautious to avoid anywhere there is smoke, but I am doing so much better it’s remarkable!